-Because the Tiny Love Take-Along Arch has so many colors and moving (but not electronic) parts, it’s intended for your baby anytime from birth on.
-The mirror and hanging objects will give her plenty to look at and once she starts reaching for things, the hanging teething ring can be pulled to spin a propeller, adding to the fun of your older baby and toddler, too.
+Because the Tiny Love Meadow Days Sunny Stroll Stroller Arch has so many colors, textures, and moving (but not electronic) parts, it’s intended for your baby anytime from birth on.
+There are a total of 8 stimulating activities included in this arch, which are designed to sharpen their cognition, fine motor skills, and senses.
+The hanging objects will give your bub plenty to look at and once she starts reaching for things.
+There’s even a hanging teething ring that can be pulled!

-This playful arch has nearly 2,500 customer reviews on Amazon giving it a whopping 4.7 star rating.
-It’s Amazon’s choice for car seat toys and we’re certain you’ll appreciate the happy distractions it can give your little one, too.
+This playful arch has over 3,000 customer reviews on Amazon giving it a whopping 4.7 star rating.
+It’s also Amazon’s #1 Best Seller for baby stroller bassinets and carrycots.
+We’re certain you’ll appreciate the happy distractions it can give your little one, too.